 Bill looked at his security monitors one last time before laying back in bed.
 Not a blip.
 But then, there never has been a blip.
-Sighing, he looked with envy at his wife who was snoring gently next to him.
+Sighing, he looked with envy at his wife who was gently snoring next to him.
 She was a master infiltrator heading up a large team for the Order.
 And yet she had no problem getting a full night’s sleep.
-Sometimes he felt she was the better and should be his commander instead.
+Sometimes he felt she was his superior and should be his commanding officer instead.

 His hopes were dashed when he heard a loud bump that seemed to shake the whole apartment.
 His wife snorted briefly, but remained asleep.
 Bill remained still, grasping his pistol under his pillow as he waited.
 It had never worked before, but there was always a first time and he was determined to be prepared.
 As he gripped the pistol and got ready to shoot the intruder, he realized that the shape was all wrong.
 He looked at it, then up, and flinched as a huge, armored hand gripped his chest and lifted him bodily out of bed.

 “If you use this. you are the only one who will perish.”
 The booming voice seemed to come from everywhere as the hand pulled him close to a steaming, helmeted face.
 Flames erupted from the seams of the armor and he winced at the heat.
 “Against me, none of your weapons can prosper.”